Horseshoe Crab Molts

 How big do horseshoe crabs get?

-Horseshoe carbs can grow as long as 60cm or 2ft or about as a long as a cat.
+Horseshoe crabs can grow as long as 60cm or 2ft or about as a long as a cat.
 You could find small, medium or large horseshoe crab molts on the beach.

 Can horseshoe crabs hurt me?